-ADJUSTMENT PROCEDURE: GAS PRESSURE SUF 199 AND 250 MODELS IMPORTANT NOTE
+ADJUSTMENT PROCEDURE: MANIFOLD GAS PRESSURE SUF 199 AND 250 MODELS IMPORTANT NOTE:

 THE SUF 199 AND 250 MODELS INCORPORATE A NEW GAS CONTROL, WHICH OPERATES AT A MANIFOLD PRESSURE OF 0" w.c.
-(0 kPa) FOR BOTH NATURAL AND PROPANE GAS.
-SEE THE GAS PRESSURE CHART ON PAGE 4.
+(0 kpa) FOR BOTH NATURAL AND PROPANE GAS.
+SEE THE "GAS PRESSURE SPECIFICATIONS" TABLE ON PAGE 4.
 THESE MODELS ARE CONFIGURED PRIOR TO BEING SHIPPED FROM THE FACTORY AND NO ADJUSTMENTS ARE NECESSARY PRIOR TO STARTUP.
-THE CONTROLLER MONITORS THE AIR FLOW AND MAKES ADJUSTMENTS TO THE FAN SPEED WHICH IN EFFECT CONTROLS THE AMOUNT OF GAS FLOW.
+THE CONTROLLER MONITORS THE AIR FLOW AND MAKES ADJUSTMENTS TO THE FAN SPEED WHICH, IN EFFECT, CONTROLS THE AMOUNT OF GAS FLOW.
 THEREFORE, THE UNIT WILL SELF ADJUST TO ACQUIRE THE CORRECT AMOUNT OF INPUT.

-"Supply gas pressure to the water heater must not exceed a maximum of 10.5" w.c.
-(2.95 kPa) for natural gas, or 14" w.c.
-(3.45 kPa) for propane.
+Supply gas pressure to the water heater must not exceed a maximum of 10.5" w.c.
+(2.62 kPa) for natural gas, or 14.0" w.c.
+(3.49 kPa) for propane.
 The minimum supply gas pressure is 4.8" w.c.
 (1.20 kPa) for natural gas and 8.5" w.c.
-(2.12 kPa) for propane gas."
+(2.12 kPa) for propane gas.

 Once the unit is installed and filled with water and the inlet pressures confirmed, simply turn the switch on and observe operation.
 Cycle the unit off and on several times to ensure proper operation.
+For more information please refer to the Instruction Manual.